-Many alumni combine their Functional Medicine Academy Health Coach training with other programs, trainings and credentials.
+Many alumni combine their Functional Medicine Academy Health Coach training with other programs, training, and credentials.
 These coaches have the extra consideration of understanding the legal distinction between their work as a coach and their work in other functions.
-Depending on what the regulations are where you live, your practice as a nurse or social worker, for example, may look very different from your practice as a coach.
+Depending on the regulations where you live, your practice as a nurse or social worker, for example, may look very different from your practice as a coach.
 Even the words you use to refer to the population with whom your work may need to shift (e.g., someone who is your “patient” when you’re their nurse should be called “client” when you’re their coach).
 As you set expectations with new clients on what your working relationship will look like, you may make these distinctions official through consent forms and other documents.

 Given the newness of the field of health coaching and the lack of regulation of its practice, there is always some risk associated with practicing.
-“If, god forbid, someone gets sick…” Peter cautions, “you could be sure that they will try to punch a hole in the differentiation of somebody being a doctor or a coach.”
+“If, god forbid, someone gets sick,” Peter cautions, “you could be sure that they will try to punch a hole in the differentiation of somebody being a doctor or a coach.”
 So if you’re combining health coaching with another credential, check to ensure that your malpractice insurance covers the activities in which you’re engaging.
 Again, this varies depending on where you live, so be sure to do a thorough investigation of what you are and aren’t allowed to do to ensure that you and your clients are safe.

 One of the more complicated areas to understand scope of practice, telecoaching is still new and as yet is under-regulated.
 One of the main challenges of navigating virtual coaching from a legal standpoint is that it’s happening in two places at once: where the coach is and where the client is.
 Which area’s regulations should the coach follow?

 Since many of us offer remote coaching services, a good rule of thumb is to make sure you’re knowledgeable about any telecoaching regulations both in the area where you practice and where your clients live.
 In this way, you can ensure that you’re within regulations anywhere you could be considered a coach.
 These rules are often poorly defined, so be sure to do your homework.
-Unfortunately there’s no clear or easy answer.
+Unfortunately, there’s no clear or easy answer.

 UNDERSTANDING WHICH REGULATIONS APPLY

 You’ve likely seen health coaches working outside their scope of practice.
-It may even feel like they have a competitive advantage when they interpret labs or call themselves “practitioner.”
+It may even feel like they have a competitive advantage when they interpret labs or call themselves “practitioners.”
 This is a risky approach, and it’s the result of how other coach training programs don’t emphasize the importance of scope of practice.
 Coaches who work outside their scope of practice do so to the detriment of our field, which will likely lead to mistakes, followed by more stringent regulation.

-In fact, Peter predicts that a health coaching regulatory “shake-up” is coming, which he anticipates will further clarify the coach’s scope of practice and regulate the “diploma mills” and “bad egg” training programs that blur the lines between coach and practitioner.
+Peter predicts that a health coaching regulatory “shake-up” is coming, which he anticipates will further clarify the coach’s scope of practice and regulate the “diploma mills” and “bad egg” training programs that blur the lines between coach and practitioner.
 In the meantime, it’s best to take a conservative approach.
 “Coaching is coaching,” he says.
-“Coaching is not prescribing, it’s not treating…If you want to do more than that, go to medical school.”
+“Coaching is not prescribing; it’s not treating…If you want to do more than that, go to medical school.”

 DOING YOUR HOMEWORK: WHERE TO START

 Between federal, state, and local regulations across multiple regions, there is a lot to be aware of.
 Where should coaches start?
-Unfortunately, there isn’t a single convenient hub for all this information.
+Unfortunately, there isn’t a single, convenient hub for all this information.
 Start with your favorite search engine and look for information on credentialing requirements in your state or local area.
 You may want to contact your local licensing medical professional authority or medical society, e.g., Department of Professional Regulations (the name varies from state to state), as well.

 As you learn about regulations, it may be helpful to have a vision of what exactly you want to do with your certificate.
 Are you interested in working in a larger practice?
 Telecoaching independently?
 Combining your FMCHC training with a previous credential or career?
 How you plan to use your training will impact the guidelines that apply to you.
-A basic question you can ask your local licensing official is “I took this course with FMCA, and X is what I want to do with my training.
+A basic question you can ask your local licensing official is, “I took this course with FMCA, and X is what I want to do with my training.
 Do I need any other licenses or certifications in order to practice here?”

 WHY DOESN’T FMCA PROVIDE THIS INFO?